PWC or Modern ZW Controller chip replacement for

 from the Legacy Users Gathering Fall 2008

 This procedure is only needed in cases were the ZW exhibits a shutdown similar to a “HALT” command being issued.
 This is a ZW issue which Legacy exposed.
 TMCC1 operations did not expose this issue.
 If you are using the ZW controller and are not experiencing this issue then no change is needed.
+I found this issue and thanks to the great folks at Lionel they came up with a solution.

 It must be stressed that if you do not feel comfortable with opening up and working on your ZW, then please take it to a local service center.
 This procedure is done at your own risk.